Codecademy/docs/content/swift/concepts/operators/terms/advanced-operators/advanced-operators.md

 The `==` operator is used to logically compare `studentId` properties of two students.

 Swift also allows us to override most of the common operators.
-For a complete list, visit the [Swift Reference Manual](https://docs.swift.org/swift-book/ReferenceManual/LexicalStructure.html#ID418).
+A complete list of them can be found in the [Swift Reference Manual](https://docs.swift.org/swift-book/ReferenceManual/LexicalStructure.html#ID418).

 In the examples below, when "adding" or "subtracting" from a student, the goal is to manipulate the `gpa` property.